 At four or five weeks, while still nursing, the youngsters make tentative explorations of the area around the den and their parents bring them small, live prey so they can learn how to kill.
 If their mother dies before they’re able to fend for themselves, their father continues to care for them.

 The kits, curious, frolicsome and energetic, behave much like puppies: They wrestle and tumble over each other, tug and run and chase.
 They gnaw on twigs, taste leaves, dig up grubs, and torment and chew on bugs.
-Their parents may leave “toys,” like bones and other objects for them to play with.
+Their parents may leave “toys,” like bones and other objects with which to play.
 The kits also play-fight and work on their pouncing skills.

 At seven or eight weeks, just as their hair begins to grow into a red coat, the parents start taking the kits on short hunting excursions.
 As the kits’ skill grows and they find and catch more of their own food, they nurse less; at about three months their mother puts a stop to it altogether.

 The offspring are fully grown at about 10 months.
-They stay together as a family until fall when the male kits go off to establish their own territories; the females leave a few weeks later.
-Kits living in urban areas are less likely to disperse than rural kits.
+They stay together as a family until fall when the male kits go off to establish a territory of their own; females leave a few weeks later.
+Kits living in urban areas are less likely to disperse than those in rural areas.
 This may be related to more plentiful food in the city.

-Males that don’t disperse stay in their parent’s territory, but not as part of the family group.
-Sometimes females remain with their mother for a year or more and serve as “helpers” with the next year’s litter.
+Some males stay in their parent’s territory, but not as part of the family group.
+Females may sometimes remain with their mother for a year or more and serve as “helpers” with the next year’s litter.

 Red Foxes are often mates for life, but in the fall the male goes his own way until the next mating season.
 The parents may cross paths from time to time, but, otherwise, take a break from each other.